-Governor’s Office – News Release – Governor David Ige signs Hawaiʻi Promise bill, providing scholarships for community college studentsPosted on Jun 1, 2018 in Latest News, Press Releases
+Governor’s Office – News Release – Governor David Ige signs Hawaiʻi Promise bill, providing scholarships for community college studentsPosted on Jun 1, 2018 in Latest Department News, Office of the Governor Press Releases

 PHOTOS can be found HERE.